Skip to content

 Summary

 PXP Financial is a credible enterprise PSP with real iGaming DNA, hidden behind a low-profile brand and no public review data.
-The company that started inside Bwin still serves the iGaming vertical with the practical expertise that suggests — BetMGM, Tipico and Penn Interactive aren't marketing fluff, they're production deployments.
+The company that started inside Bwin still serves the iGaming vertical with the practical expertise that suggests, since BetMGM, Tipico and Penn Interactive are production deployments rather than marketing fluff.
 The regulatory stack (FCA, PCI DSS Level 1, principal Visa/Mastercard since 2011) puts PXP at the same tier as Worldline and Worldpay.
-The product gap that matters: only one native iGaming platform connector (EveryMatrix).
+The product gap that matters is the single native iGaming platform connector (EveryMatrix).
 Everything else is good-to-very-good for the right operator type.

 Strongest Point

 Native in-house card acquiring combined with iGaming-specific operational expertise.
-PXP is not a reseller stacking margins on someone else's license — they own the Visa/Mastercard principal membership and settle direct.
-That gives mid-market European operators acquirer-margin-only economics that resellers can't match.
+PXP is not a reseller stacking margins on someone else's license; they own the Visa/Mastercard principal membership and settle direct, which gives mid-market European operators acquirer-margin-only economics that resellers can't match.
 Combined with the Bwin/Kalixa heritage and the BetMGM/Tipico/Penn Interactive client roster, PXP is a real alternative to the giants for operators who want gaming-vertical focus without the procurement friction of Worldline-scale buyer cycles.

 Key Limitation

 No SoftSwiss or Slotegrator connector, no published pricing, no Trustpilot or G2 review pool, and a brand identity split across three names (PXP Financial / PXP / PXP Unity) that buyers have to untangle.
-Each individually is manageable.
-Stacked together, they create a buyer-side discovery cost that bigger or more transparent competitors don't impose.
-Smaller operators ($100k or less monthly) won't be worth PXP's 4-8 week iGaming onboarding cycle.
-Crypto-first casinos need a different primary PSP entirely.
+Each individually is manageable; stacked together they create a buyer-side discovery cost that bigger or more transparent competitors don't impose.
+Smaller operators ($100k or less monthly) won't be worth PXP's 4-8 week iGaming onboarding cycle, and crypto-first casinos need a different primary PSP entirely.

 Recommendation

 Best fit for US iGaming operators expanding state-by-state, especially on EveryMatrix; for European mid-market merchants ($200k-$2M monthly) who want in-house acquiring with gaming-vertical fluency; and for operators tired of being a tier-3 account inside Worldline or Adyen.
-Not the right fit for SoftSwiss or Slotegrator operators (try Praxis Tech or Solidgate), crypto-first casinos (try CoinsPaid or NOWPayments), small operators under $100k monthly (try Solidgate or AstroPay), or anyone who needs a published rate card before signing.
+Not the right fit for SoftSwiss or Slotegrator operators (try Praxis Tech), crypto-first casinos (try CoinsPaid or NOWPayments), small operators under $100k monthly (try BridgerPay or AstroPay), or anyone who needs a published rate card before signing.
 Minimum realistic volume around $200k-$500k monthly.
 Updated May 2026.

 Pros

 • Native in-house card acquiring under PXP's own Visa/Mastercard principal license (since 2011).
-Most providers in our database resell acquiring through a third party — PXP owns the license and settles direct.
-Same tier as Worldline, Worldpay, Adyen, Nuvei.
+Most providers in our database resell acquiring through a third party; PXP owns the license and settles direct, the same tier as Worldline, Worldpay, Adyen and Nuvei.
 For mid-market European operators, that translates to acquirer-margin-only economics rather than reseller markup stacked on top.

 • US iGaming track record across multiple regulated states.
-BetMGM deployment spans at least seven states (Tennessee, Indiana, New Jersey, Colorado, West Virginia, Pennsylvania, Michigan).
-Tipico US runs on PXP from the NJ launch.
-Penn Interactive integrated PXP for sportsbook and iGaming.
-The US iGaming patchwork is hard to navigate — PXP has practical scar tissue from the build-outs.
+The BetMGM deployment spans at least seven states (Tennessee, Indiana, New Jersey, Colorado, West Virginia, Pennsylvania, Michigan), Tipico US runs on PXP from the NJ launch, and Penn Interactive integrated PXP for sportsbook and iGaming.
+The US iGaming patchwork is hard to navigate, and PXP has practical scar tissue from the build-outs.

 • FCA-regulated, PCI DSS Level 1, principal Visa/Mastercard/Discover/Diners member.
-Full enterprise compliance stack.
-The MSP Acquirer TPP status is a meaningful credential — PXP can sponsor sub-merchants under Visa/Mastercard rules rather than relying on someone else's license.
+A full enterprise compliance stack, where the MSP Acquirer TPP status is a meaningful credential, since PXP can sponsor sub-merchants under Visa/Mastercard rules rather than relying on someone else's license.

 • Smaller and more accessible than the giants.
-200 employees vs Worldline's 18,000 and Adyen's 4,500.
-Senior team is reachable — CEO Kamran Hedjri is publicly active in gaming-payments interviews and conferences.
+200 employees against Worldline's 18,000 and Adyen's 4,500, with a senior team that is reachable, where CEO Kamran Hedjri is publicly active in gaming-payments interviews and conferences.
 Enterprise merchants get dedicated account management rather than a tier-3 support queue.

-• PXP Unity unified platform (launched 2025) gives a single REST API for gateway, acquiring, orchestration and payouts.
+• The PXP Unity unified platform (launched 2025) gives a single REST API for gateway, acquiring, orchestration and payouts.
 Google Pay PSP certified January 2024 with direct token decryption.
-EveryMatrix native connector for US sportsbook and casino operators.
-Modern developer surface at developer.pxp.io.
+An EveryMatrix native connector for US sportsbook and casino operators.
+A modern developer surface at developer.pxp.io.

 Cons

-• Only one native iGaming platform connector — EveryMatrix.
-No SoftSwiss, no Slotegrator, no SBTech, no Pragmatic Solutions connector.
-Operators on those platforms eat the integration cost themselves (typically 4-8 weeks of dev work).
+• Only one native iGaming platform connector, EveryMatrix.
+No SoftSwiss, no Slotegrator, no SBTech, no Pragmatic Solutions connector, so operators on those platforms eat the integration cost themselves (typically 4-8 weeks of dev work).
 Nuvei has six iGaming connectors, Paysafe four, Praxis multiple.
 This is the biggest tactical gap.

 • No published rate card.
-Custom interchange-plus only.
-Smaller operators coming from Stripe-style transparent pricing find the discovery process slow.
-Solidgate publishes 0.3-0.8% as a starting band.
-PayRetailers and AstroPay publish LATAM rates.
-PXP requires a sales conversation before any pricing data.
+Custom interchange-plus only, so smaller operators coming from Stripe-style transparent pricing find the discovery process slow.
+PayRetailers and AstroPay publish LATAM rates, while PXP requires a sales conversation before any pricing data, which is the norm for enterprise card acquirers that keep rate cards off the public page.

 • No Trustpilot, no G2, no Capterra reviews.
 The only public reputation signal is the client roster and Glassdoor employee reviews (3.1/5 from 18 reviews, employee-side only).
 If your procurement process requires third-party review thresholds, the data simply isn't there.

 • Smaller scale than the dominant enterprise PSPs.
-1,000 merchants vs Adyen's 11,000+ and Worldline's 1M+. €30B annual volume vs Adyen's ~€1T and Worldline's ~€500B.
+1,000 merchants against Adyen's 11,000+ and Worldline's 1M+, €30B annual volume against Adyen's ~€1T and Worldline's ~€500B.
 PXP is not a third-party-failure risk (FCA license, principal scheme membership, Senjō Group backing), but you don't get the scale-driven cost advantages the giants pass through.

 • No native player crypto deposits.
-The April 2025 Stable partnership adds stablecoin settlement infrastructure for PSPs/banks — not a casino deposit method.
-For crypto-first or crypto-heavy operators, PXP requires pairing with CoinsPaid, NOWPayments or Triple-A. Adyen and Stripe have the same gap; Nuvei has some crypto, but for serious crypto coverage you go to a specialist.
+The January 2026 Stable partnership adds stablecoin settlement infrastructure for PSPs/banks rather than a casino deposit method, so for crypto-first or crypto-heavy operators PXP requires pairing with CoinsPaid or NOWPayments.
+Adyen and Stripe have the same gap, and Nuvei has some crypto, but for serious crypto coverage you go to a specialist.

 • Brand and identity confusion.
-The company operates as 'PXP Financial' (corporate), 'PXP' (PXP Unity / pxp.io), and the legacy developer portals span pxp-solutions.com and kalixa.com.
-EveryMatrix release calls it 'PXP Financial Inc.'.
-The marketing isn't always synchronized — for a buyer doing due diligence, that's a small friction but a real one.
+The company operates as 'PXP Financial' (corporate), 'PXP' (PXP Unity / pxp.io), and the legacy developer portals span pxp-solutions.com and kalixa.com, and the EveryMatrix release calls it 'PXP Financial Inc.'.
+The marketing isn't always synchronized, which for a buyer doing due diligence is a small friction but a real one.

 Ready to evaluate PXP Financial for your business?